Statistical and Topological Properties of Sliced Probability Divergences: Experiments

 Our last experiment operates on real data and is motivated by the two-sample testing problem \cite{Gretton2012}, whose goal is to determine whether two sets of samples were generated from the same distribution or not.
 This is useful for various applications, including data integration, where we wish to understand that two datasets were drawn from the same distribution in order to merge them.
 In this context, we run the following experiment: for different values of $n$, we randomly select two subsets of $n$ samples from the same dataset, and we compute the Wasserstein and Sliced-Wasserstein distances (of order 2) between the empirical distributions, as well as the Sinkhorn and Sliced-Sinkhorn divergences ($\veps=1$).
-We use the MNIST \cite{lecun-mnisthandwrittendigit-2010} and CIFAR-10 \cite[Chapter 3]{Krizhevsky09learningmultiple} datasets, and we plot the results on \Cref{subfig:mnist} and \ref{subfig:cifar} respectively.
-Specifically, we report the divergences (averaged over 10 runs) against $n$, and the mean execution time for the computation of Sinkhorn and Sliced-Sinkhorn.
+The sliced divergences are approximated with 10 random projections.
+We use the MNIST \cite{lecun-mnisthandwrittendigit-2010} and CIFAR-10 \cite[Chapter 3]{Krizhevsky09learningmultiple} datasets, and we report the divergences against $n$, and the mean execution time for the computation of Sinkhorn and Sliced-Sinkhorn, on \Cref{fig:realexp}.
 The sliced divergences perform the best, in the sense that they need less samples to converge to zero.
-Besides, Sliced-Sinkhorn is faster than Sinkhorn in terms of execution time (which was expected, due to \Cref{prop:contract} and the parallel computation), and the difference is even more visible for a high number of samples.
+Besides, Sliced-Sinkhorn is faster than Sinkhorn in terms of execution time (which was expected, given our discussion above \Cref{prop:contract}), and the difference is even more visible for a high number of samples.
 For example, for $n = 2500$ on MNIST or $n = 1000$ on CIFAR-10, Sliced-Sinkhorn is almost 130 times faster than for Sinkhorn on average.